lextm/jekyll-theme-chirpy/_posts/2012-7-8-how-to-use-antlr-on-net-part-iv.md

 # (Updated) Tip 4: Exception Handling Extra

 ANTLR 3 has built-in support for token recovery which might generate error node and attach them to the final AST.
-Such recovered errors won’t be caught even if we apply Tip 2.
+Such recovered errors won't be caught even if we apply Tip 2.

 The proper way to turn off error node construction is mentioned in this article,